Our ethos

 Garden Court North Chambers is a progressive set of barristers with a strong commitment to publicly funded work, to offering representation to those disadvantaged by discrimination and inequality or with multiple and complex needs, to challenging the state, to fighting for justice, and to undertaking work pro bono in appropriate cases where funding is unavailable.
 It is these values which have underpinned our entire ethos since the foundation of Chambers in 1996 by a group of young barristers wanting to provide a radical alternative to the more traditional barristers’ chambers.

 Since our foundation we have set our stall out to do human rights work, and throughout our history we have advanced the application of human rights law in the regions, taking cases to the Court of Appeal, the Supreme Court and to the European Court of Human Rights.
-In addition to human rights work, Chambers has built a strong reputation for housing law, immigration law, public law, criminal defence, prison law, inquests, actions against the police, court of protection work, welfare law and expertise in discrimination work.
+In addition to human rights work, Chambers has built a strong reputation for housing law, immigration and asylum law, public law, criminal defence, prison law, inquests and public inquiries, actions against the police, court of protection work, welfare law and expertise in discrimination work.
 We have been involved in many high profile and landmark cases.

 Our instructing solicitors say they value us for our “willingness to fight cases, commitment to [our] client group”, our “good rapport between counsel and solicitors”.
 We are known for our “matchless dedication to cases” and our “quick turnaround of work and no-nonsense approach to advice.”
 The calibre our barristers has been described as “truly outstanding”.